 UC San Diego Extension's professional certificate programs are approved for Veterans Education Benefits.
 Veterans, veteran dependents, and others eligible for veterans' education programs should determine their benefits and obtain authorization from the appropriate veterans' office prior to enrollment at Extension.
 VA Vocational Rehabilitation Students: A copy of the student's authorization form must be received by our office prior to student's enrollment.
 No enrollments will be processed without proper authorization.
 VA-funded students are responsible for notifying the Extension VA representatives immediately of any action affecting their enrollment status.
 Failure to do so may result in termination of benefits.

 Satisfactory progress toward the stated student objective must be maintained.
 A veteran student on academic or lack of progress probation status will be disqualified when his/her grade point average (GPA) falls below 2.0 for two consecutive quarters.
 Students eligible to utilize (TA) tuition assistance may enroll by providing a copy of their authorization form in person at the time of enrollment.
-Effective Fall 2000 (Cal-Vet) College Fee Waiver benefits are not eligible at UC San Diego Extension.
+Under Section 32320 of the California Education Code, students enrolled in UCSD Extension programs and other self-supporting UC programs are not eligible to use the Cal Vet College Tuition Fee Waiver towards program tuition fees.
 Before contacting our Student Services office you may want to review and print out our VA Benefits Checklist and VA Application form.
 For more information on VA benefits, contact the VA Benefits Representative at (858) 822-1366.